Complete guide: How to make your WordPress blog private

 With the right tools, it’s surprisingly simple to create a WordPress private blog.
 In this guide, I’ll show you how to protect your blog content in just a few minutes by changing its visibility.

 We’ll first start with the “why”, and show you some example use cases of private blogs, and then get into the “how” of doing this on your own blog – including advanced features such as a convenient user login page.
-By the end of the post, you’ll be totally prepared to do this yourself.
+By the end of this blog, you’ll be totally prepared to create private posts yourself.

 You’ll learn to create password protected and private blog posts using the popular plugin, Password Protected Categories.